tldr-pages/tldr/pages/linux/systemd-detect-virt.md

 `systemd-detect-virt --list`

-- Detect virtualization, print the result and return a 0 status code when running in a VM or a container, and a non-zero code otherwise:
+- Detect virtualization, print the result and return a zero status code when running in a VM or a container, and a non-zero code otherwise:

 `systemd-detect-virt`